emmerge/rockup/README.md

 * **preBuild** Run prior to invoking `meteor build` to build the app bundle
 * **postDeploy** Run immediately after completion of deployment

+The **preBuild** script will receive command-line arguments, in order:

+1. Environment Name (from rockup.json)
+2. Application Name (from rockup.json)
+3. Path to application root

+The **postDeploy** script will receive the command-line arguments, in order:

+1. Environment Name (from rockup.json)
+2. Application Name (from rockup.json)
+3. Release Name (the r-prefixed timestamp of the release folder on targets)

+If your hook scripts exit with non-zero status, deployment will be held up at the time of invocation.
+You can use this to cancel a deployment if pre-build prerequisites are not met or to note a deployment failure after a post-deployment check.

 _Work in progress also coming on server-side hook scripts._